The purpose of this article is to get the IRS to owe you money.

 5. Don’t Assume You Are Taking Too Many Deductions

 But this won’t happen to you.
 Why?
-Because, as a subscriber (member), you know all deductions are valuable.
-And you know even those deductions not used this year can create tax benefits for you in the future.
+Because as a subscriber (member), you know all deductions are valuable.

+And you know that you must claim all your deductions to keep your taxes to their rightful amount.
 If your business deductions exceed your business income, you have a tax loss for the year.
-With a few modifications to the loss, tax law calls this a “net operating loss,” or NOL.5
+With a few modifications to the loss, tax law calls this a “net operating loss,” or NOL.

 6. Deal with Your Qualified Improvement Property (QIP)